Motor Vehicle, Other Than an Automobile, Made Available to an Employee

 The value of the benefit corresponds to a reasonable estimate of the fair market value (FMV) of the actual benefit.
 We consider a reasonable estimate of the FMV to be all amounts that the employee would normally have had to pay for a comparable vehicle in an arm's-length transaction, such as leasing expenses and operating costs.

-If the vehicle is essential to the operation of your business and the only personal use made of it by the employee is to travel between home and the workplace, you may calculate the value of the benefit on the basis of a per-kilometre rate used for equivalent transportation.
+If the vehicle is essential to the operation of your business and the only personal use made of it by the employee is to travel between home and the workplace, you can calculate the value of the benefit on the basis of a per-kilometre rate used for equivalent transportation.

 - The motor vehicle is not an automobile.